crosscon/CROSSCON-Hypervisor-and-TEE-Isolation-Demos/README.md

 #### How to experiment CROSSCON Hypervisor Per-VM TEE feature?
 This experiment will use OP-TEE as trusted OS and will be carry out in qemu.
+This guide provides steps for both aarch64 and RISC-V, please follow the corresponding steps for the chosen architecture.

 ## Setup
 Clone the repository: